mjfernez/natural_earth_data_corrections/README.md

 Oddly enough, converting to other formats *will not* yield the same error.
-I suspect there is some check that's not done by the GeoJSON (and other) drivers that the Elastic one does.
+I suspect there is some check that's not done by the GeoJSON (and maybe other) drivers that the Elastic one does.

 ``` bash